 - Gelatin: Type A (acid-processed) or Type B (alkali-processed).

-- Wool Fat (Lanolin): w/o emulsifier used in topical preparations.
+- Wool fat (lanolin): A w/o emulsifier used in topical preparations.

 B. Synthetic Emulsifying Agents

-- Sodium Lauryl Sulfate (SLS): Anionic surfactant used in o/w emulsions.
+- Sodium lauryl sulfate (SLS): An anionic surfactant used in o/w emulsions.

-- Cetrimide: A cationic surfactant used in some pharmaceutical and antiseptic preparations.
+- Cetrimide: A cationic surfactant used in pharmaceutical and antiseptic preparations.

 - Polysorbates (Tweens): Non-ionic; Tween 80 is widely used in oral and parenteral emulsions.